ginstrom/paladin-novel/manuscript/chapter-21.md

 "Sir Roderick won't be pleased," Elena observed from the settlement's walls.

-"Sir Roderick can go hang himself," Sir Marcus called out as he approached the gates.
+"Sir Roderick can go hang himself," Sir Marcus called out.
 "We've come to join the true fight."

 Gond met them in the settlement's center, flanked by Thorek and Silviana.
 The contrast between this group and Sir Roderick's delegation was stark—these knights looked like they'd been through hell, their expensive armor dented and bloodied.